jaantollander/masters-thesis/content/30_monitoring.md

 }
 ```

-The monitoring client sends this to the ingest server as explained in the Section \ref{monitoring-client}.
+The monitoring client sends this to the ingest server as explained in Section \ref{monitoring-client}.

 ## Ingest server